Marriott points value – What they’re worth and how to get the most out of them

-Get even more value with Marriott’s “Stay 5, pay for 4” perk
+Get even more value with Marriott’s 5th night free perk

 Marriott has an incredible offer that allows you to get even more value from your points.
-This perk is called “Stay 5, pay for 4” and is available for everyone, with no blackout dates.
-This allows you to redeem five awards nights for the cost of four nights (the lowest priced night will be free).
+This perk is available for everyone, with no blackout dates.
+The 5th night free benefit allows you to redeem five awards nights for the cost of four nights (the lowest priced night will be free).
 You must use points to cover the entire stay and the five nights must be consecutive at the same hotel.
-This is a great way to get a discount on a 5+ night stay.
+This is a great way to get a discount on a five (or more) night stay.
+This perk effectively makes your points 20% more valuable.

 For example, consider this reservation at the JW Marriott Washington DC hotel.
 This room averages $598 per night or 50,000 points per night because it is a Category 6.
 This means on a normal night we would get a value of ~1.2 cents per point.

 But if you book five nights in a row at this hotel and use Marriott points, you can save 50,000 points.

 This room would cost ~$3,000 total if you paid for five nights with cash.
-But it is only 200,000 Marriott points, thanks to the “Stay 5, pay for 4” perk, which increases the value of your points to 1.5 cents each.
+But it is only 200,000 Marriott points, thanks to the fifth night free perk, which increases the value of your points to 1.5 cents each.
 Don’t forget, you can use this perk at any award level and you don’t need any special status to use it.
 Everyone is eligible.

 What is the best way to earn tons of Marriott points?

 It’s easy to earn Marriott points for award stays.
 Every stay at a Marriott hotel will earn you 10 Marriott points per dollar spent.
 So a $100 hotel stay earns 1,000 Marriott points.
 There are three exceptions: Element, Residence Inn and TownePlace Suites hotels earn just five Marriott points per dollar spent.

 You can earn even more points by maintaining Marriott Bonvoy elite status.
 Different levels of elite status earn more bonus points.